-- · Coursework assessment guidelines and instructions;
+- Coursework assessment guidelines and instructions;

 - How to approach coursework assignments;

 - Explaining your results notification.

 Coursework assignments involve the application of knowledge to work-related questions.
 They require you to explore issues in the workplace relevant to the unit for which you have enrolled.
-The aim is that you should thereafter be able to apply this learning in the workplace.